Social Cost of Carbon Explorer

 2. Climate Module

-This module translates emissions projections into changes in the climate system.
-It contains four parameters:
+The climate module translates emissions projections into changes in the climate system.
+It contains three parameters controlled by dropdown menus under the Climate Module header:

 - The temperature dropdown offers the Finite Amplitude Impulse Response (FaIR) model.